 While being free of wheat and grain flours, refined sugars and vegetable oils, these Paleo ginger cookies taste just like the traditional cookies you are familiar with, and are the perfect healthy alternative for your celebrations this holiday season.

-When you make these, I want you to snap a photo of it and let me know what you think.
-Please share your comments and photo below.
+When you make these, I want to see a photo your cookies and know what you think, so please post in the comments below.
 I love hearing from you and seeing your creations.
-Happy holidays!
+Happy Holidays!